 This mural is about two windows; Two windows of opportunity that were opened in Utah history.
 The first window was opened in the Salt Lake City Hall on Valentine's Day in 1870.
-Twenty three year old Seraph Young was the first woman to cast her ballot in the Utah Territiories and quite possibly in boundaries more far reaching.
-This municipal vote took place without much fanfare or publicity and was short lived.
-This window was closed in 1887 when Congress passed the Edmunds-Tucker Antipolygamy Act.
+Twenty-three-year-old Seraph Young was the first woman to cast her ballot in the Utah Territories and quite possibly in boundaries more far-reaching.
+This municipal vote took place without much fanfare or publicity and was short-lived.
+This window was closed in 1887 when Congress passed the Edmunds-Tucker Anti polygamy Act.

 The second window of women's suffrage would be opened largely due to the efforts of three visionary women: Emmeline B. Wells, Sarah M. Kimball, and Emily Richards.
-These women championed this cause for women by climbing the staircase of adversity, prejudice, historical culture, opposition of top state leaders and national government and resistance to change.
-The challenge to open this second window was accomplished one hard fought step at a time.
+These women championed this cause for women by climbing the staircase of adversity, prejudice, historical culture, the opposition of top state leaders, and national government and resistance to change.
+The challenge to open this second window was accomplished one hard-fought step at a time.
 Today we must climb these same stairs in order to improve the quality of life now and to provide a better future for our children.

 I wanted to depict a location with a view of two windows.
-Fortunately the original building where Seraph Young voted still existed, and better yet, had been moved and renovated.
-The Council Hall, now located on Capitol Hill, was the place where these historic events took place.
+Fortunately, the original building where Seraph Young voted still existed, and better yet, had been moved and renovated.
+The Council Hall, now located on Utah's Capitol Hill, was the very building where these historic events took place.

 A 24"x 30" sketch was created using approximate poses and costumes.

 After the sketch was approved I began additional research in order to get the details accurate.
 This included furniture, costume, and interior research.

 Hundreds of photos were taken to capture each element of the sketch.
 These photos were assembled to recreate the sketch.